Tutsa Naga: Culture and beliefs

-Along with the Tangsa, Tutsas believe in the existence of a supreme being called 'Rangfrah'.The harvest festival of Pongtu Kuh is the principal festival of the Tutsa.
+Along with the Tangsa, the Tutsas believe in the existence of a supreme being called 'Rangfrah'.
+The harvest festival of Pongtu Kuh is the principal festival of the Tutsa.
 The festival is marked by several events like practising of Rom-Hom, a traditional chicken sacrifice for producing fire by rubbing a bamboo stick in the hay to forecast whether the year would prove prosperous for them or not.

 The Tutsa are traditionally followers of Animism.
 Some Tutsa have also embraced Christianity.
 The sizeable Christian Tutsa community have formed the Tutsa Baptist Churches Council (TBCC).